sparkflows/sparkflows-docs/docs/user-guide/time-series/time_series_feature_engineering.rst

 Below is the sample workflows which contains ``DateTimeFieldExtract`` processor in Fire Insights.

-It reads the JetRail Train dataset & use DateTimeFieldExtract processor which create New DataFrame by extracting Date & Time field and print the result.
+It reads a simple Calendar Dataset with a Date Column & uses DateTimeFieldExtract processor to create New DataFrame by extracting Date & Time field and print the result.

 .. figure:: ../../_assets/ml_userguide/datetime_field.PNG
    :alt: ml_userguide